 Chinatown Bangkok Market

-The Sampeng Lane Market is another shopper's favorite in Chinatown, and one can find almost everything here at a bargain price - ranging from clothes, accessories and appliances to souvenirs and local trinkets.
+The Sampeng Lane Market is another shopper's favourite in Chinatown.
+One can find almost everything here at a bargain price - ranging from clothes, accessories and appliances to souvenirs and local trinkets.
 Chinatown also has some malls worth checking out like the Nightingale Olympic and the Old Siam Plaza.

 Sightseeing in Chinatown Bangkok